sumanjs/suman/README.md

 ---

-<i> Suman is a test runner for Node.js and is focused on asynchronous testing of backend services.
-Suman is heavy on features and it might blow your mind.
-Suman is designed to be a direct successor to Mocha, Tape and Jasmine,
+<i> Suman is a new test runner for Node.js and is focused on high-throughput maximum concurrency asynchronous testing of backend services.

-and to compete with the new Node.js test runner AVA.
+Suman is feature-rich and very fun to use.
+Suman is designed to be a direct successor to Mocha, Tape and Jasmine, and to compete with the new Node.js test runner AVA.
 Suman was designed so that there would be a super simple migration path from Mocha to Suman, but also provide massive improvements over Mocha, specifically for backend testing.
 Mocha is most familiar to us and perhaps to you - Mocha was a great test library, but has many bugs and shortcomings that we experienced ourselves over time, and eventually we wanted a test runner that we could use that was more robust and more streamlined than Mocha,